Trethowans' private client and commercial practices are well established in the South.

 How to get a Trethowans training contract

 Trethowans' application process has recently undergone a bit of an overhaul.
 It's out with the old (in the form of paper applications) and in with the new, in the form of an online application process.
 According to training partner Jon Kelly, this allows the firm to ask more uniform questions, which makes comparing candidates that much easier.

 Interview and assessments

-The firm usually receives around 100 applications, which are examined by Kelly and the head of HR.
+The firm usually receives around 80 applications, which are examined by Kelly and the head of HR.
 “There are no strict filters,” says Kelly, “and we consider every application on its merits rather than dismissing good applications because of arbitrary rules.”
-The duo then shortlists between 25 and 30 to attend a short interview via Skype, which is another new addition.
+The duo then shortlists around 30 to attend a short interview via Skype.
 We're told that candidates have given the new system their seal of approval, and also help to make HR's job easier: “We didn't interview anyone from a beach in Malibu this year,” jokes Kelly, “but we could have.”